-- The oxygen purity is above 98%; - The boiling oxygen pressure is above 300 kPa abs (43.5 psia); - The oxygen product is 20% of the air; - The atmospheric concentration of nitrous oxide is 310 ppb (as is typical in most locations); and - The carbon dioxide concentration is low, i.e., the PPU removes essentially all of the carbon dioxide.
+- The oxygen purity is above 98%; - The boiling oxygen pressure is above 300 kPa, abs (43.5 psia); - The oxygen product is 20% of the air; - The atmospheric concentration of nitrous oxide is 310 ppb (as is typical in most locations); and - The carbon dioxide concentration is low, i.e., the PPU removes essentially all of the carbon dioxide.
 (The required removal level must be determined during the design, and this varies with boiling oxygen pressure.)

-11.6.8 Corrosion
+11.7.10 Corrosion

 Air passages in a BAHX can experience corrosion if condensate films are allowed to form in the passages of a BAHX.
-Normal atmospheric constituents such as carbon dioxide and water in conjunction with site-specific industrial pollutants such as sulphur dioxide can produce acidic condensates that are corrosive to aluminium.
+Normal atmospheric constituents such as carbon dioxide and water in conjunction with site-specific industrial pollutants such as sulfur dioxide can produce acidic condensates that are corrosive to aluminum.
 Effective prepurification eliminates or minimizes corrosion.
+It is recommended to use PPU for ASU design utilizing LOX boiling in the BAHX.